GRosay/PHP-HaloAPI/README.md

 [![Latest Unstable Version](https://poser.pugx.org/bananassplitter/php-haloapi/v/unstable)](https://packagist.org/packages/bananassplitter/php-haloapi)
 [![License](https://poser.pugx.org/bananassplitter/php-haloapi/license)](https://packagist.org/packages/bananassplitter/php-haloapi)

-For now, only supports Halo 5.
-Support for Halo Wars 2 and Halo 5 PC will come later.
+For now, only supports Halo 5 and Halo Wars 2.
+Support for Halo 5 PC will come later.

 ## Presentation
 This class has for purpose to simplify the work of PHP developers who wants to use the official Halo API (beta).